-There are currently 73,195 First Guaranty Bancshares shares held short by investors – that's known as First Guaranty Bancshares's "short interest".
-This figure is 25.4% up from 58,367 last month.
+There are currently 14,954 First Guaranty Bancshares shares held short by investors – that's known as First Guaranty Bancshares's "short interest".
+This figure is 0.3% down from 15,000 last month.

 There are a few different ways that this level of interest in shorting First Guaranty Bancshares shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against First Guaranty Bancshares.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against First Guaranty Bancshares.

 Find out more about how you can short First Guaranty Bancshares stock.